-John Vickerman, director of people and property, comments, "We're a young company, leading the development of a brand new
+John Vickerman, director of people and property, comments, "We're a young company, leading the development of a brand new industry.
+The change we've put our workforce though has been unprecedented."
 After outsourcing 1,000 technical staff and responsibility for management of its network and IT infrastructure to Ericsson, to focus on its transformation into a media player, 3 recognised the importance of ensuring its workforce was behind the cultural change.
 "Our future success is dependent on retaining existing employees and being able to describe our culture in ways that will make people from the creative industries want to work for 3," says Vickerman.

-Getfeedback was brought in to conduct a companywide survey to:
+Getfeedback was brought in to conduct a company-wide survey to:

-1. Assess how engaged 3's employees are with their role in driving the business forward

-2. Build up a picture of what matters most to 3 employees

-3. Gather data to inform future decision-making and people policies
+- 1. Assess how engaged 3's employees are with their role in driving the business forward - 2.
+Build up a picture of what matters most to 3 employees - 3.
+Gather data to inform future decision-making and people policies